openpixel/rise/README.md

 ## Quickstart

 ### CLI
-You can see the usage documation for the CLI by running `rise --help`.
+You can see the usage documentation for the CLI by running `rise --help`.

 ```
 $ rise --help